evhub/coconut/DOCS.md

--p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -w, --watch           watch a directory and recompile on changes (requires watchdog) -f, --force             force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
--d, --display           print compiled Python
+-p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -w, --watch           watch a directory and recompile on changes (requires watchdog) -d, --display           print compiled Python
 -r, --run               run compiled Python (often used with --nowrite) -n, --nowrite           disable writing compiled Python -m, --minify            compress compiled Python
--i, --interact          force the interpreter to start (otherwise starts if no other command is given) -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c code, --code code    run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) (requires autopep8) --recursion-limit       set maximum recursion depth (default is system dependent)
+-i, --interact          force the interpreter to start (otherwise starts if no other command is given) -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -f, --force             force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
+-c, --code code         run a line of Coconut passed in as a string (can also be passed into stdin) -j, --jobs processes    number of additional processes to use (set to 0 to use a single process) (defaults to the number of processors on your machine)
+--jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) (requires autopep8) --recursion-limit       set maximum recursion depth (default is system dependent)